Skip to main content

 How Long Does the Process Take?

-In general terms: a complete, well-prepared application with no complications can move through in a few weeks.
-Applications that come in missing documents, with drawings that need corrections, or that trigger additional approvals can take months.
-The most common cause of delay is an incomplete submission.
-Get it right the first time.
+A complete, well-prepared application with no complications can move through in a few weeks.
+Applications that arrive missing documents, with drawings that need corrections, or that trigger additional approvals can take months.
+An incomplete submission is the most common cause of delay, and every correction round costs you time.

-Once the permit is issued, your timeline is largely in your own hands.
-How quickly you build and how promptly you call inspections determines how long it takes to get to occupancy.
+Once the permit is issued, the timeline is largely in your own hands.
+How quickly you build and how promptly you call inspections determines how long it takes to reach occupancy.

 What You Can Handle Yourself vs. When to Bring in a Professional

 A homeowner can legally submit their own building permit application in BC.
 For a simple project with clear scope and a straightforward site, some people do navigate it on their own.
-But for most new builds in Chilliwack, bringing in professionals pays for itself in time saved and errors avoided.
+For most new builds in Chilliwack, though, working with professionals pays for itself in time saved and errors avoided.

 • Research whether your project needs a permit (start with the Building Division)